newaetech/ChipShover/stages/medres-chipshover/Rev0Assembly.md

 ## 1. Place Stage Frame on Table

-You can remove the frame by holding the vertical framing members & pulling it up out of the box.
+Remove Box 6 & Box 8 from the box with the frame.
+Then you can remove the frame by holding the vertical framing members & pulling it up out of the box.

 <img src="rev0/frameremoval.jpg" width="600">